-1. What is a PEI rating?
+FAQ #1:What is a PEI rating?

-2. Which materials will develop a patina over time?
+FAQ #2:Which materials will develop a patina over time?

 Some types of natural stone, such as marble or limestone, will change over time.
-The tread of heavy foot traffic will eventually age marble from polished to honed and from honed to more honed.
+The tread of heavy foot traffic will eventually age marble from polished to honed and from honed to even more honed.

-In general, porcelain tiles will not develop a patina, as they are engineered to be more abrasion resistant.
+In general, porcelain tiles will not develop a patina, as they are engineered to be more abrasion-resistant.
 When you're looking for a material that won't change much over the years, porcelain tile is a great option.
-Plus, there are a number of aged styles that are designed to be artisanal, or have a slight patina.
-These won't change much in appearance once installed.
+They won't change much in appearance once installed.

-3. Are floor and wall tiles interchangeable?
+FAQ #3: Are floor and wall tiles interchangeable?

 Additionally, while some ceramic tiles can be used for both walls and floors, you may want to choose porcelain tile over ceramic tile for any area that has heavier foot traffic.
-This is because porcelain tiles are fired at extremely high temperatures with higher concentrations of harder and finer minerals, making them more dense than non-porcelain ceramic varieties.
+This is because porcelain tiles are fired at extremely high temperatures with higher concentrations of harder and finer minerals, making them denser than non-porcelain ceramic varieties.

-4. Which materials convey a sense of luxury?
+FAQ #4:Which materials convey a sense of luxury?